Roblox/roact/docs/advanced/bindings-and-refs.md

 end
 ```

 The result is a `TextButton` that displays the number of times it's been clicked.
-In this case, we connect the updater to the button's `Activated` event, but it could be something we subscribe to in didMount, a callback passed to a child, or anything else we want.
+In this case, we connect the updater to the button's `Activated` event, but it could be used with something we subscribe to in `didMount`, as a callback passed to a child, or anything else we want.

 ### Mapped Bindings